andersju/webbkoll/README.md

 [exq](https://github.com/akira/exq) is used for job processing, and some basic rate limiting is done with [ex_rated](https://github.com/grempe/ex_rated).
 Multiple backends can be configured.
+[ConCache](https://github.com/sasa1977/con_cache) is used to store results in an in-memory [ETS](http://erlang.org/doc/man/ets.html) table for a limited time.

 **Please note** that this is still a work in progress.
 Expect bugs and messy code in places.
 Only a few basic tests are in place.
-Cleanup is underway!

 **Also note** that this tool is mainly meant to be used as a _starting point_ for web developers.
 For more rigorous and systematic testing we